presented by: Vision Financial Group

 4505 Pine Tree Circle, Birmingham, AL 35243

-Prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2016.
-Investment Advisory Services offered through Investment Advisors, a division of ProEquities, Inc., a Registered Investment Advisor.
+Investment Advisory services offered through Investment Advisors, a division of ProEquities, Inc., a Registered Investment Advisor.
 Securities offered through ProEquities, Inc., a registered broker-dealer and member of FINRA & SIPC.
-Vision Financial Group, Inc. is independent of ProEquities, Inc.
+Vision Financial Group, Inc. and West Alabama Bank are independent of ProEquities, Inc. Securities and insurance products offered are not bank deposits, have no bank guarantee, are not FDIC insured, and may lose value.
+Prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2016